ymcui/Eval-on-NN-of-RC/README.md

 For those who are not familiar with this task, please read related papers, such as [Hermann et al., 2015](http://arxiv.org/abs/1506.03340).

-##The way of generating large-scale training data
+##The Way of Generating Large-scale Training Data
 Several Cloze-style reading comprehension datasets are readily available.
 Some general comparisons are given below.

 | Dataset | Language | Genre | Blank<br/>Type | Document | Query | Content |